Shan-Mei/shanmeis-notes/index.md

     Background and Inspo
   </h3>
   <p>
-    I have a couple friends that first introduced and inspired me to make this :) Thanks to them, this thing exists.
+    I have a friend that first introduced and inspired me to make this :) Thanks to them, this thing exists.
 Some of you may know my friend Beatrice, she also has a note page on Wix.
 Her website will be linked below.
 Her note page was the first note page I was shown, and going over her website made me want to do it on Wix, but unfortunately the 100 pages limit made me swap to Github.
-The second notes page I was shared was by my friend Edward.
-His notes are on Github and he's part of the town. :)
+The second notes page I was shared was by my friend Donal.
+His notes are on Notion. :)
   </p>

   <h3>